A Practical Guide to Healthy Aging

 “I wouldn’t like to say this is never possible, science, research, and our approach to life is always evolving, but in the immediate future I don’t see a way to safely pause brain function, let alone cell functions.”

-Time to bust some ageing myths
+Time to bust some aging myths

-“Anti-ageing” drugs are effective vs ageing
+“Anti-aging” drugs are effective vs aging

-“The quest for an effective ageing intervention is not new,” Strygin explains.
+“The quest for an effective aging intervention is not new,” Strygin explains.
 “One of the oldest known texts, the Epic of Gilgamesh, mentions the search for the Elixir of Life.
 Conquistadors were looking for the fountain of youth in the jungles of Florida.

-“During the last two decades resveratrol, telomerase, rapamycin, metformin, NMN, alpha-ketoglutarate, and several other drugs and supplements were propelled by media as the ultimate solution for ageing.
+“During the last two decades resveratrol, telomerase, rapamycin, metformin, NMN, alpha-ketoglutarate, and several other drugs and supplements were propelled by media as the ultimate solution for aging.
 The truth is that, as of today, we don’t have clear-cut evidence for the efficacy of any of these interventions.”

 In other words, there is no secret solution.
 “The most robust available data on the improvement of biological age is actually for lifestyle interventions,” Strygin adds.
-Sorry, but hard work and sensible changes trump magic pills.

 Are there too many people?

 The idea that longer-living humans would be a burden to society is a big, interesting, and slightly controversial topic.
-Take for example, Japan, where as of 2021, 29.1 percent of the population are aged over 65.
+Take, for example, Japan, where as of 2021, 29.1 percent of the population are aged over 65.

-“And I am talking about the most productive decades, when accumulated knowledge and experience are combined with high energy and charisma.
-British economist Andrew Scott estimates that a one year increase in life expectancy is worth $38 trillion [in the USA] and a 10-year increase, a staggering $367 trillion increase.”
+“And I am talking about the most productive decades when accumulated knowledge and experience are combined with high energy and charisma.
+British economist Andrew Scott estimates that a one-year increase in life expectancy is worth $38 trillion [in the USA] and a 10-year increase, a staggering $367 trillion increase.”

 “This myth has some truth behind it,” says Strygin.
 “Today higher income is already associated with longer lifespans: the gap between the wealthiest one percent and poorest one percent of US men is 14.1 years, whereas the wealthiest UK citizens are expected to live an additional 8 to 9 years.